 Over 20 uses of limestone

-limestone is a very important industrial material in specials sectors like metallurgy, building materials, chemicals, light industry, construction, agriculture, etc. With the development of the steel and cement industry, the importance of limestone is further enhanced.
+limestone is a very important industrial material in specials sectors like metallurgy, building materials, chemicals, light industry, construction, agriculture, etc. With the development of the steel and cement industry, the importance of limestones is further enhanced.
 Cement is a mixture of limestone and clay, being made by high-temperature calcination.
 Glass mixed with quartz sand, soda, and limestone, is made by high temperature melting.
 Iron-making uses limestone as a flux to remove gangue and raw lime is often used as slag-making material to remove sulfur or phosphorus in steel-making.
 Calcium carbide( the main ingredient is CaC2) is obtained by the reaction between lime and coke in the electric furnace.

-After a few steps of chemical reaction among salt, limestone, ammonia and other raw materials, you can get soda ash and that process is called Solvay method.
+After a few steps of chemical reaction among salt, limestones, ammonia and other raw materials, you can get soda ash and that process is called Solvay method.
 By utilizing the caustic method (reaction between lime and soda), you can make caustic soda.
 Bleach is created by the chemical reaction between pure slaked lime and chlorine.
-Using limestone chemical processing, we can get calcium chloride, nitrate, sulfate, and other important calcium salts.
+Using limestones chemical processing, we can get calcium chloride, nitrate, sulfate, and other important calcium salts.
 Lime can also be used as a water softening agent for removing the temporary hardness of the water.
 Besides above, limestone is processed into purer powdered calcium carbonate, which is used as a filler for rubber, plastic, paper, toothpaste, cosmetics, etc.

 Soda lime made from lime and caustic soda can be used as an absorbent for carbon dioxide while quicklime is used as desiccant or disinfectant.
 In agriculture, lime can be used to produce a mixture with sulfur and pesticides like Bordeaux.
 In addition, people can use slaked lime to neutralize the acidity of the soil, improve soil texture, supply the calcium required for plants and protect trees by brushing the trunk with lime.
 Just like an old saying in China that food is the paramount necessity for people, limestone is the grain of the cement industry or lifeblood for cement production.

-Cement cannot be produced without limestone, which means that people who own the limestone resources will dominate the development of cement industry.
-At present, the battle of cement market in China can also be called the war of limestone resources.
+Cement cannot be produced without limestones, which means that people who own limestone resources will dominate the development of the cement industry.
+At present, the battle of the cement market in China can also be called the war of limestone resources.
 Therefore large enterprises often regard limestone mining as one of the strategic measures to strengthen themselves.
 Limestone is widely used in the history of human civilization because of its wide distribution and easy access in nature but it is a non-renewable resource.
 Therefore, with the continuous progress of technology and Nanotechnology, the application field of limestone will be further broadened.

-How to process limestone into cement?
+How to process limestones into cement?

 The specific process of producing cement-making from dry limestone:

 In the cement production process, most of the raw materials such as limestone, iron ore, coal, etc. should be crushed at first.
 Limestone is the key raw material for producing cement because of its larger granularity, higher hardness.
 To get various sizes of crushed limestone, you can use the coarse crushing machine like fixed jaw crusher or secondary crusher like impact crusher.
-Also, limestone can get rid of excessive pulverization.
+Also, limestones can get rid of excessive pulverization.
 Based on the suitable crusher, limestone processing next work will be easier.
 The limestone crushing production line process is roughly described as follows: bulk material of the limestone passes through vibrating feeder, being transported to the jaw crusher for primary crushing.
 Then crushed materials are transported by the belt conveyor to the impact rock crusher for secondary crushing or fine crushing.
 Next, the crushed limestone is screened by vibrating screen.
 Last, the unqualified larger granular limestone is returned to the impact rock crusher again for tertiary crushing and the qualified materials are classified into according to the different stockpiles, which will be shipped directly to the construction site.